shane-reaume/LLM-Finetuning-Recipe-Assistant/GETTING_STARTED_DEMO_2.md

 ### Step 3: Train the Model

-Before running the full training process (which can take 2-4 hours), you may want to perform a quick sanity test to ensure everything is configured correctly:
+Before running the full training process (which can take 2-4 hours), you may want to perform a quick check of your OS and run a sanity test to ensure everything is configured correctly:

+#### Calculate your OS

+We have provided a script to get recommended config settings:

+`python scripts/config_optimizer.py`

 #### Option A: Run a Quick Sanity Test (Recommended)